 If your days of celebrating until you're green around the gills on St. Patrick's Day are a distant memory, don’t worry: There are plenty of kid-friendly ways to mark the holiday in New York City.
 After all, everyone in the city feels a wee bit Irish around St. Patrick’s Day.
 Best of all?
 Most of these festivities are FREE.

-This year, St. Patrick's Day—March 17, 2017—is a Friday, but festivities begin with a trio of popular parades stepping off on the first weekend of March.
+This year, St. Patrick's Day—March 17, 2018—is a Saturday, but festivities begin with a trio of popular parades stepping off on the first weekend of March.
 In addition to St. Patrick's Day processions in all five boroughs (Queens and Brooklyn have two each), there are stepdancing performances, Gaelic workshops, and kids flicks.
 If that's not enough, plan to celebrate as a family at one of NYC's many kid-friendly Irish pubs.

 Here are our favorite ways to celebrate Irish culture and St. Patrick’s Day with kids in New York City.
 Sláinte!